 The need to develop usable and effective forces has been one of the incentives to start the process of full professionalization.
 We believe professional forces are more effective than conscript ones.
 According to our plans the Air Force and the Navy shall be fully professional by the end of 2006, and the Land Forces - by the end of 2010.
 Despite the tendency to build fully professional Armed Forces, recruitment of conscripts shall continue till 2010.
 Modernization of forces, in accordance with the projected manpower, armaments and equipment, is an essential element of the process of their comprehensive transformation.
-It is a major tool for building the required operational capabilities.
+It is a major tool for building the required operational capabilities and our intention is to plan it so as to ensure development of priority capabilities.
 To that end, in May 2004 the Government approved 11 priority modernization projects.